hay/nagfree/README.md

 ![Nagfree logo](logo.png)
-A Chrome extension that makes a few sites a little better
+> A Chrome extension that makes a few sites a little better

-NagFree is a Chrome extension that takes away the usability problems some sites have.
-Flickr and Instagram, for example, don't allow you to right-click on photographs to save them.
-This extension fixes that.
-The search results page on Wikimedia Commons is pretty awful, so this extension fixes that.
+Nagfree is a Chrome extension that allows you to write scripts that fix the usability of some sites.
+For example, it allows you to right-click on images on Instagram, add reading times to the New Yorker, and add larger thumbnails to the search results page on Wikimedia Commons.

 ## Installing
 1. Either [download this extension](https://github.com/hay/nagfree/archive/v0.2.zip) and unzip the file or use `git clone` to clone the repo.